 The next time you are deciding between one or more RTSM vendors, challenge yourself to think outside the box.
 The questions below will get you started.
 Then see what else you can come up with!

 1. Can I try it before I buy it?

 An RTSM is responsible for critical functions with direct patient impact.
 The decision to choose an RTSM should not be taken lightly, it is certainly not an impulse buy.
 It is not unreasonable, then, to ask the vendor if they can get a preview of how the system may work.
 In fact, ask your vendor if they can give you access to a sandbox environment.
 That way all the stakeholders that are involved in the RTSM decision, and study execution, can weigh in.

 2. Can I approve the RTSM itself rather than the complex specification document?

 Clinical trial professionals should not have to be technical experts.
 They should be spending their time operationalizing their study.
 So why are they responsible for signing off on lengthy, complex specification documents and crossing their fingers that nothing is lost in translation?
 Ask your RTSM vendor if you can approve the system itself, not the specification document.
-That way, there will be no surprises as you start UAT and no risk to meeting your FPI timelines.3.
-What is the total cost of ownership of this system from build to study close?
+That way, there will be no surprises as you start UAT and no risk to meeting your FPI timelines.

-Clinical sites are the main end-users of the RTSM and yet chances are they are not given the opportunity to weigh in on the usability of the system.
+Clinical sites are the main end-users of the RTSM and yet chances are they are not given the opportunity to provide feedback on the usability of the system.
 Asking your vendor this question can help you decide on a vendor that truly cares about site satisfaction which can go a long way to improve the conduct of your trial.